Atrix256/DemofoxOrg/WebGLPBR/Readme.txt

 * ambient occlusion of meshes, if using more complex meshes.
  * a program that does it, with a blog post about it!

+! upload what you have so far to demofox.org?

+? add an emissive texture? or get rid of emissive display maybe?

 * after IBL, get rid of ambient light? or have a mode to turn off IBL and use ambient in that case?